 Raw strips of pork chops.
 Cover with a heavy dose of garlic salt.
 Let the pork strips sit out for a few days until they spoil.
 This is the ultimate stink bait.
 If you can’t catch channel cats with this, there is no fish in the hole you are at.
 Wash your hands well after handling.

 Chunks of raw chicken meat sprayed with WD-40.
 Will this stop the squeaking sounds they make?

 Pepperoni Slices.
 Good for river fishing.
 Put 3 or 4 slices on your hook.

-Non Offensive Dough Balls.
+Non-Offensive Dough Balls.
 Women love the lovely smell.
 Use flour, corn meal, salt, parmesan cheese, and vanilla extract.
 Mix in warm water and handle until firm.
-This is only one of hundreds of dough ball recipes.
+This is only one of the hundreds of dough ball recipes.
 Caution: You may catch carp and suckers too.